 Athlete’s foot is a common skin infection caused due to fungus.
-It can be seen on the feet in the form of blisters, sores, rashes, cracks that can open up and be filled with blood and pus.
+It can be seen on the feet in the form of blisters, sores, rashes, and cracks that can open up and be filled with blood and pus.
 It is a contagious infection and can also pass onto your toes and feet as well.
-It can be spread especially when a person exchanges towels and other materials, etc. (1)
+It can spread especially when a person exchanges towels and other materials with others (1).

-Fungus thrives in moist places, hence it occurs when there is a lot of sweat and a person wears shoes for prolonged periods of time.
-This is common in athletes and is hence a common condition amongst them as well.
-One can get this fungal infection even when they touch the fungus somewhere, which thrives in showers as well, and also by coming directly in contact with a person who has the same infection.
+Fungus thrives in moist places, hence it occurs when one sweats a lot and when they wear shoes for prolonged periods of time.
+This is a common condition among athletes.
+One can get this fungal infection either when they touch the fungus somewhere, such as in showers, or by coming directly in contact with a person who has the same infection.

-Although it’s called athlete’s foot it is not restricted just to athletes.
-Anyone is a frequent visitor to public pools, showers and even gyms could encounter this as well.
-Poor hygiene could also result in this, especially when you wear shoes for long periods of time but don’t wash your feet.
-If you have sweaty feet this condition could be worse.(2)
+It being called ‘athlete’s foot’ does not restrict it just to athletes.
+Anyone who is a frequent visitor to public pools, showers and even gyms could encounter this.
+Poor hygiene could also result in this, especially when you wear shoes for long periods of time and don’t wash your feet.
+If you have sweaty feet this condition could be worse (2).

-In most cases, the blisters on your feet can itch as well.
-And when you tend to scratch them the skin could crack open and release a fluid that’s mostly filled with pus.
-If this isn’t cleaned properly it could worsen the condition.
+In most cases, the blisters on your feet can itch.
+And when you tend to scratch it, the skin could crack open and release a fluid that’s mostly filled with pus.
+If this isn’t cleaned properly, it could worsen the condition.
 Dry skin with skin peeling is also another symptom of Athlete’s foot.

-This being said foot rashes can be caused due to other reasons as well, and as the feet are prone to being sweaty and retaining the moisture it could lead to athlete’s foot.
+This being said, foot rashes can be caused due to other reasons as well.
+While feet are prone to being sweaty and retaining moisture, this could lead to athlete’s foot.
 The other reasons include irritant, contact dermatitis, and allergic reactions.

-The doctor can diagnose this condition by purely looking at the symptoms itself.
-Although in some cases he might ask you to take a skin test as well.
-One of the common tests that are done to diagnose this condition is the skin lesion potassium hydroxide exam.
+A doctor can diagnose this condition by purely looking at the symptoms itself.
+Although, in some cases, she/he might ask you to take a skin test as well.
+One of the common tests that is done to diagnose this condition is the skin lesion potassium hydroxide exam.

-What’s done here is that the doctor scrapes off a part of the skin and puts it in a solution of potassium hydroxide.
+What is done here is the doctor scrapes off a part of the skin and puts it in a solution of potassium hydroxide.
 The chemicals dissolve the normal skin cells and leave the fungus infected cells.
 This thus can help in the diagnosis of Athlete’s foot.

-Oral antifungal and antibiotics, or topical corticosteroids might also be prescribed.(3)
+Oral antifungal and antibiotics, or topical corticosteroids are commonly prescribed medications(3).

 Athlete’s foot can get complicated in case pus oozes out from the fissures or crack and you don’t clean it well.
-If this infection further spreads to the other parts of your body then it could be harmful to your health.
+If this infection further spreads to the other parts of your body, it could be harmful to your health.

 As prevention is always better than cure, it’s always best to do as much as you can to prevent this condition.
 Make sure you wash your feet and take good care of it, alternate between your footwear and make sure to change and wash your socks.
 Let your feet breathe once in a white, and choose shoes which allow good air circulation.